Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Orientation storing

-There are different methods to store orientation information:
+Rotations and the resulting orientation can be stored by different methods.
+Two subtypes can be divided by whether the angle changes are infinitesimal (all angles are changed at the same time) or one-after-another, where the order of changing axis is important:

+Infinitesimal angle changes, all at once, order arbitrary:
 * rotation matrix with 3x3 values, storing three 3-dimensional vectors, stores the orientation best, but needs most memory.
 * quaternions store full orientation with 4 parameters: one parameter stores the rotation angle, 3 parameters the rotation axis
-* skew symmetric storing also needs 4 parameters, the rotation axis, and the rotation angle must be stored separately
+* skew symmetric storing also needs 4 (or 3) parameters, the rotation axis, and the rotation angle must be stored separately
+* Axis-angle: Euler axis and angle.

+Skew and Axis-Angle can be in two forms both: using unit vectors and the rotation angle as separate value or the unit vector multiplied with the angle.
+The result are 4 or 3 values.

+Angle changes one-after-another, order is important:
+* processing of Denavit-Hartenberg rotations
 * Euler angles exist in 12 subtypes and store rotation angles, which are executed in a specific order
-* Euler axis and angle is similar to skew

-Internally the rotation matrix is used and for forward/inverse calculations quaternions and skew.
-Euler angles are not used, because the have problems at edges like gimbal lock.
-They are however often used, so in RobotViewer there will probably be support of it to visualize rotations.
-Euler angles subtype ZYX is as well how the Denativ-Hartenberg rotation works.
+Euler angles are not used in robot kinematics code, because they have problems at edges like gimbal lock.
+They are however often used, e.g. in aviation as roll-pitch-yaw (RPY).

 # Rotation matrix
 After calculation of forward inverse kinematics, the result is a 4x4 transformation matrix with information about position and orientation: